grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

-The looping, which is a separate responsibility, is handled by a different class.
+The looping, which is a separate responsibility, is now handled by a different class.

 ### How far do we go?

 The above example begs some questions:

-1. Is there a point where we are sure we have separated all responsibilities?
+1. Can we reach a point where we have separated all responsibilities?
-2. If there is, how can we be sure we have reached it?
+2. If we can, how can we be sure we have reached it?

-The answer to the first question is: probably no. While some reasons to change are common sense, others can be drawn from our experience as developers, there are always some that are unexpected and until they surface, we cannot foresee them.
+The answer to the first question is: probably no. While some reasons to change are common sense, and others can be drawn from our experience as developers or knowledge about the domain of the problem, there are always some that are unexpected and until they surface, we cannot foresee them.
 Thus, the answer for the second question is: "there is no way".
 Which does not mean we should not try to separate the different reasons we see - quite the contrary.
+We just don't get overzealous trying to predict every possible change.

-I like the comparison to our usage of time in real life.
+I like the comparison of responsibilities to our usage of time in real life.
 Brewing time of black tea is usually around three to five minutes.
-This is what is printed on the package we buy: "3 --- 5 minutes".
+This is what is usually printed on the package we buy: "3 --- 5 minutes".
 Nobody gives the time in seconds, because such granularity is not needed.
-If seconds made a difference in the process of brewing tea, we would probably be given time in seconds.
+If seconds made a noticeable difference in the process of brewing tea, we would probably be given time in seconds.
 But they don't.
-When we estimate tasks in software engineering, we also use different time granularity depending on the need.
+When we estimate tasks in software engineering, we also use different time granularity depending on the need[^storypoints] and the granularity becomes finer as we reach a point where the smaller differences matter more.

-A simplest software program that prints "hello world" on the screen may fit into a single "main" method we will probably not see it as several responsibilities.
+Likewise, a simplest software program that prints "hello world" on the screen may fit into a single "main" method and we will probably not see it as several responsibilities.
 But as soon as we get a requirement to write "hello world" in a native language of the currently running operating system, obtaining the text becomes a separate responsibility from putting it on the screen.
-It all depends on what granularity we need at the moment (which, as I said, may be spotted from code or, in some cases, known up-front from our experience as developers).
+It all depends on what granularity we need at the moment (which, as I said, may be spotted from code or, in some cases, known up-front from our experience as developers or domain knowledge).

 ### The mutual relationship between Single Responsibility Principle and composability

 The reason I am writing all this is that responsibilities are the real granules of composability.
-The composability of objects that I talked about a lot already is actually a mean to achieve composability of responsibilities, which is our real goal.
+The composability of objects that I have talked about a lot already is actually a mean to achieve composability of responsibilities.
+So, this is what's our real goal.
 If we have two collaborating objects, each having a single responsibility, we can easily replace the way our application achieves one of these responsibilities without touching the other.
-Thus, objects conforming to SRP are the most comfortably composable.
-As the real reason for change in application is the change of responsibilities and the real reuse is reuse of responsibilities, this is a concept that determines the size of our objects[^notrdd].
+Thus, objects conforming to SRP are the most comfortably composable and the best size.[^notrdd].

+TODO

 ## Static recipients